rails/ruby-coffee-script/README.md

 Dependencies
 ------------

-This library depends on the `coffee-script-source` gem which is updated any time a new version of CoffeeScript is released.
-(The `coffee-script-source` gem's version number is synced with each official CoffeeScript release.)
-This way you can build against different versions of CoffeeScript by requiring the correct version of the `coffee-script-source` gem.
+This library depends on the `coffee-script-source` gem.
+Up until version 1.12.2, the `coffee-script-source` gem's version number has been synced with each official CoffeeScript release.
+This way you could build against different versions of CoffeeScript 1 by requiring the correct version of the `coffee-script-source` gem.

-In addition, you can use this library with unreleased versions of CoffeeScript by setting the `COFFEESCRIPT_SOURCE_PATH` environment
+You *can* use this library with other versions of CoffeeScript by setting the `COFFEESCRIPT_SOURCE_PATH` environment variable, but we recommend using WebPacker for CoffeeScript 2 and up.
-variable:

     export COFFEESCRIPT_SOURCE_PATH=/path/to/coffee-script/extras/coffee-script.js